fuzzylogicxx/fuzzylogic/posts/how-to-control-svg-icon-size-and-colour-in-context.md

 }
 ```

-Here are the key takeaways:
+Here are my key takeaways:

 - By applying `width` and `height` of `1em` to our icon it is predictably sized by default.
 - It can now have its size further tweaked in CSS using `font-size`, for example with ems (where `1em` = the font-size of the parent anchor element).